IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 Place your knees in the center of the dome-side of the Bosu Ball, get down into an all-four position with your hands before your knees on the BOSU.
 Slowly lift your right knee.
 But instead of stretching it backward, lift it up to the side and then kick it out straight.
 After your repetitions do the same with your other leg.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Side Glute Kick-outs.jpg|Side-Glute Kick-outs on a BOSU Ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/side-glute-kick-outs.jpg|Side-Glute Kick-outs on a BOSU Ball" ->}}

 {{% sub_chapter_header "Bosu Ball Abs Workout" "AbsWorkout" %}}